abourdon/shprofile/README.md

 `shprofile` can be seen as a combined version of `/etc/profile.d` (because of its modular architecture) and `.bash_profile` (because focusing on a single user), by adding the ability to:
 - define several profiles
-- not being constraint to use a shell type specific user profile file (e.g., `.bash_profile` or `.zprofile`)
+- not being constrained to use a shell type specific user profile file (e.g., `.bash_profile` or `.zprofile`)

-Some alternatives of `shprofile` could be:
+Some alternatives to `shprofile` could be:
 - [direnv](https://direnv.net/)
 - [use](https://github.com/justincampbell/use)
 - [terminal-setup](https://github.com/pfwd/terminal-setup)